Indian Writer and Mom Priya Fonseca Answers -“How to Get my Child to Read?”

 There are books out there that are water proof.
 Your baby or toddler can be entertained in the bath with short stories and delightful illustrations.
 Bath fun time makes reading fun by association.

 Set aside some time every day for a read aloud session.
 Bedtime seems to work for most as it’s a nice time to cuddle with your child and read aloud.
 As your child gets older, invite him or her to read the story to you or take turns.
+Positive experiences keep the interest in reading alive.
 You’re going to love it when your child pleads, ‘One more chapter please.’

 Listen and read

 Books that come along with an audio CD (Disney and Karadi have a lot of these) are very useful for young children still learning the alphabet.
-They can look at the illustrations, turn pages when instructed to and listen to the story along with delightful sound effects.
+They can look at the illustrations, develop phonemic awareness, learn sight words, turn pages when instructed to and listen to the story along with delightful sound effects.

 Don’t tidy up